G3NTs/UE-5.4---Portals/UE5/Cpp/G3NTs/README.md

 4. Explore the Blueprints and C# scripts for additional logic.
 5. Utilize Visual Studio to navigate through the C++ code with "Go to Definition".

+note: This project uses many classes from the base first person demo from unreal engine.
+Some of these files have been modified.
+All unique original files can be found in the private and public sub folders.

 ## Download

 You can download the latest build of the portal demo game [here](https://drive.google.com/file/d/1XQGadItVdYzw4-aQqdyhNw70yR_grIRX/view?usp=sharing).